-A report in the New England Journal of Medicine (7/11/02) showed that knee surgery to remove cartilage is worse than doing nothing.
-The headline from Baylor Medical School, where the landmark study was performed, is that "Study Finds Common Knee Surgery No Better Than Placebo."
+Almost 20 years ago, the headline from Baylor Medical School was “Study Finds Common Knee Surgery No Better Than Placebo” (NEJM, July 11, 2002;347:81-88).
 Patients with osteoarthritis of the knee who underwent placebo arthroscopic surgery were just as likely to report pain relief as those who received the real procedure.
-The researchers say their results challenge the usefulness of one of the most common surgical procedures performed for osteoarthritis of the knee.
-Lead investigator Dr. Elda P. Way states, "The fact that the effectiveness of arthroscopic lavage or debridement in patients with osteoarthritis of the knee is no greater than that of placebo surgery makes us question whether the one billion plus dollars spent on these procedures might not be put to better use,"
+The researchers said that their results challenge the usefulness of one of the most common surgical procedures performed for osteoarthritis of the knee.
+In the study, 180 patients with knee pain were randomized into three groups.
+One group received debridement, in which worn, torn, or loose cartilage was cut away and removed with the aid of an arthroscope.
+The second group underwent arthroscopic lavage, in which loose cartilage was flushed out.
+The third group underwent simulated arthroscopic surgery; small incisions were made, but no instruments were inserted and no cartilage removed.
+The people who did not have surgery on their cartilage did better than the people who had some of their cartilage removed.
+Lead investigator Dr. Elda P. Way stated, “The fact that the effectiveness of arthroscopic lavage or debridement in patients with osteoarthritis of the knee is no greater than that of placebo surgery makes us question whether the one billion plus dollars spent on these procedures might not be put to better use.”